Pakisan/pakisan.github.io/_posts/2023-08-31-quarkus-sse.md

 mermaid: true
 ---

+Most interesting moment for me is to compare OpenAPI specification with AsyncAPI specification in case of:

+- re-using of common parts
+- describing of SSE application

+and compare results

 # What will we do

 Service which will broadcast received messages through an SSE connection to any subscribed user